Jones, Patriots breeze past Jets as Wilson throws 4 INTs

 Patriots: RT Trent Brown sat with a calf injury, and replacement Yasir Durant was benched in the second half after allowing three sacks.
 Durant was replaced by Dustin Herron.

-Jets: WR Jamison Crowder was a surprise scratch with a groin injury after he said Friday he felt good and expected to play.
+Jets: WR Jamison Crowder was a surprise scratch after Saleh said his groin injury “flared up” a bit Friday.

 UP NEXT